SHINKO ELECTRIC INDUSTRIES CO., LTD.

 Through these activities, we will strive to continue and contribute to biodiversity conservation activities in cooperation with local communities.

 Our Kurita Sogo Center, located near Nagano Station, spreads out like an oasis in an urban area.
+Here, we continually conduct natural environment surveys.

 We are striving to strengthen our biodiversity education and awareness activities so that each employee will understand the importance of biodiversity and the relationship between biodiversity and business activities.
+We want each employee to be able to take action in their work and daily life, beginning with what is familiar to them.